MicrosoftDocs/power-automate-docs/articles/sequential-modern-approvals.md

    ![update sharepoint for rejected requests.](./media/sequential-modern-approvals/update-sharepoint-with-rejection.png)

 ## Send email with final rejection

 1. Use the steps from [Send email with pre-approval rejection](sequential-modern-approvals.md#send-email-with-pre-approval-rejection) to add, and then configure an action that sends an email when the vacation request is rejected by the final approver.

-    Note: This action must be added to the **IF NO, DO NOTHING** branch below the **Condition 2** card.
+    This action must be added to the **IF NO, DO NOTHING** branch below the **Condition 2** card.

-2. When you're finished, the card should resemble this image:
+1. When you're finished, the card should resemble this image:

    ![configuration for rejected requests.](./media/sequential-modern-approvals/final-rejection-email-card.png)

 ## Update SharePoint with final rejection

 1. Use the steps from [Update SharePoint with pre-approval rejection](sequential-modern-approvals.md#update-sharepoint-with-pre-approval-rejection) to add, and then configure an action that updates SharePoint if the final approver rejects the vacation request.
 1. When you're finished, the card should resemble this image:

    ![update item card.](./media/sequential-modern-approvals/final-rejection-update-sharepoint.png)
 1. Select **Update flow** to save the work we've done.